tjcw/screensavers/README.md

 with the 'mingw' compilers (x86_64-w64-mingw32-gcc) and install inno setup from https://jrsoftware.org/isinfo.php .
-With these and the contents of the 'packaging' directory you can build a screensaver wrapper for 'qemu', and a package for installation in the usual way for Windows.
+With these and the contents of the 'packaging' directory you can build a screensaver wrapper for 'qemu', and a package for installation in the usual way for Windows. 'jrsoftware' would like you to pay nowadays if you are a for-profit business, but individuals and non-profits can use it free with an optional donation.

 Then go back to Linux, set up a file tree matching what you see in the reference installation package, and use 'zip' to pack it all into